Chia-Network/website/webroot/faq/faq.md

 + <b>Q: When can I farm Chia?</b>

 A: No hard dates to announce yet.
-We're still hoping for a public sale in Q2 and a Network launch near year end, but those dates remain subject to change.
+We're still hoping for a public sale in Q2 and a Network launch near year end, when you'll be able to farm Chia, but those dates remain subject to change.

 + <b>Q: What does proof of time mean?</b>

 A: Technically proofs of time are also part of the farming, but those tend to be done by a few actors who don't get anything out of it directly.
+Proof of time prevents a Genesis attack where the blockchain is restored to a time in the past, thereby removing all trace of Chia transactions after this time.